Justwhittaker/MusicHub/README.md

     * I wanted to keep it clean and neat with the landing page displaying the newest and latest Recipes.<br>
     * The UI has been created in HTML5 and CSS3 and by using bootstrap all tiles are responsive on all screen sizes.<br>
-    * User does not have to register if they just want to View Recipes all Recipes are free to View.<br>
+    * Users do not have to register if they just want to View Recipes.
+All Recipes are free to View.<br>
     * Landing page was responsive and working as expected<br>

 **Add register**